Samlxy/concept-nova-api/README.md

+**NOTE:** This is the completion of concept nova's frontend developer test
 # Usage
 - The interface utilizes all the endpoints available in the Concept Nova FCS API Documentation: https://fcs.concept-nova.com/docs/
 - Authentication details - **Email:** api@concept-nova.com **Password:** Concept@Nova.API